Giles Munby: Life

 Born at York, was the youngest son of Joseph Munby, a solicitor and under-sheriff of Yorkshire, but was orphaned when still very young.
 On leaving school Munby was apprenticed to a surgeon named Brown in York, and was involved in attending to the poor during the cholera epidemic of 1832.
 Entering the medical school of the University of Edinburgh, he attended the botanical lectures and excursions held by Robert Graham.

 Munby then "walked the hospitals" in London and, in 1835, in Paris, where he began a lifelong friendship with John Percy.
 Together they studied under Adrien-Henri de Jussieu and his assistants, Jean Baptiste Antoine Guillemin and Joseph Decaisne, and Munby passed the examinations for the degree of M.D. at the University of Montpellier.
 They visited Dijon and, after returning to Edinburgh, started once more, in 1836, for the south of France.

 Shortly afterwards Munby started work in France at Saint-Bertrand-de-Comminges, Haute-Garonne, acting as curator of the museum of Nérée Boubée and giving lessons in botany.
 In 1839 he took up the offer of a free passage from Marseille to Constantinople.
 Unfavourable winds landed him at Algiers, where he then lived in from 1839 to 1844.
 He collected plants, grew oranges, shot and practised medicine among the Arabs and French soldiers.

 On his marriage in 1844 Munby settled at La Senia, a small estate near Oran; in 1859 for his wife's health they moved to Montpellier, where she died in 1860.
 Munby then returned to England, living first at Wood Green, and in 1867 at the Holt, near Farnham, Surrey.
 He devoted himself to the cultivation of Algerian plants and bulbs, and died there of inflammation of the lungs on 12 April 1876.
 Munby was an original member of the Botanical Society of Edinburgh, and in his later years he joined the Royal Horticultural Society, becoming a member of the scientific committee.
-He distributed several centuries of "Plantæ Algerienses exsiccatæ", and on his death his herbarium was presented to Kew Gardens.The name Munbya was given to two genera of plants, both later merged into others.
+He distributed several centuries of the exsiccata "Plantæ Algerienses exsiccatæ", and on his death his herbarium was presented to Kew Gardens.The name Munbya was given to two genera of plants, both later merged into others.